XuelianCheng/LEAStereo/README.md

 ### Prediction

-You can evaluate a trained model using `prediction.sh` for each dataset.
+You can evaluate a trained model using `prediction.sh` for each dataset, that would help you generate *.png or *.pfm images correspoding to different datasets.
 ```shell
 sh predict_sf.sh
 sh predict_md.sh
 sh predict_kitti12.sh
 sh predict_kitti15.sh
 ```

-Results of our model on three benchmark datasets can be found [here](https://drive.google.com/file/d/1Wcv-WzQToTwAiBfWpONrtyQSgsHrWqWC/view?usp=sharing)
+Results of our model on three benchmark datasets could also be found [here](https://drive.google.com/file/d/1Wcv-WzQToTwAiBfWpONrtyQSgsHrWqWC/view?usp=sharing)

 ### Architecture Search